mattmayerEB/EB-Race/README.md

 ## How to set up the Google Sheet + Apps Script

-1. Create a new Google Sheet and name it, e.g. "Leads".
+1. Create a new Google Sheet and name it, e.g. "Race Leads".
 2. In the Sheet, add a header row in row 1 with these columns:
-	- timestamp, name, email, company, notes, userAgent
+	- timestamp, firstName, lastName, year, make, model, state, email, phone, userAgent
 3. Open Extensions → Apps Script.
 Replace the default code with the script below.
 4. Click Deploy → Manage deployments → New deployment → type: Web app.
 	- Execute as: Me